Estimated reading time: 7 minutes

 Hopefully, the following information can give you a conversation-starting point as you begin this important decision-making process.

-2023 Average Salary Pay Increase Projections
+2025 Average Salary Pay Increase Projections

-What The Private Sector Predicts For 2023
+What The Private Sector Predicts For 2025

-Many organizations use COLA to determine pay increases, but there are other organizations predicting percentage pay increases for 2023.
+Many organizations use COLA to determine pay increases, but there are other organizations predicting percentage pay increases for 2025.

-- As projected by SHRM, employees can expect an average base salary increase of 4.1% in 2023 – up from 3.3% in 2022.
+- As projected by SHRM, employees can expect an average base salary increase of 3.5% in 2025.

-A small percentage of organizations intend to give up to 5 percent increases in 2023.
+A small percentage of organizations intend to give up to 4 percent increases in 2025.

 Manage Worker Performance

-Salary increases should be incorporated into a structured performance management system intended to reward and retain high performers.
+Salary increases should be incorporated into a structured performance management system to reward and retain high performers.

 The goal is to reward top performers with more of the raise dollar pool than poorer performing employees.

-Budgeting for raises should be part of the annual budgeting process.
 This includes budgeting raise dollars and developing a system to award raise dollars based on the best performers.

 But how do you do that?